qihexiang/anelsonia/README.md

 Some times, what we need to do is completely irrelevant to original function, we can use `createEffect4Any` instead of `createEffect`, the `beforeHook` and `afterHook` both has no arguments.
 The function type will not change after applying the wrapper created by `createEffect4Any`.

-> `beforeHook` must be an synchorous function, but `afterHook` can be a asynchorous function.
+> `beforeHook` must be an synchorous function, `afterHook` can be a asynchorous function but wrapped function won't wait for it resolving.

 #### createWrapper